top of page

 Most people underestimate how much their environment shapes them.

-Your habits, your identity, your stress level, your energy, and even the way you think about yourself all shift depending on who and what you surround yourself with.
-A bad environment can drain your confidence, silence your intuition, and convince you to settle for a life that does not reflect your potential.
+Your habits, identity, stress level, energy, and even the way you think about yourself all shift depending on who and what you surround yourself with.
+A toxic environment can drain your confidence, silence your intuition, and convince you to settle for a life that does not reflect your potential.

 Leaving a bad environment is not just a physical decision.
-It is an emotional, mental, and sometimes spiritual break from everything that was keeping you small.
-It takes courage to walk away from places where you were dismissed, misunderstood, or held back.
-But the moment you step out, everything in your life begins to move again.
+It is an emotional, mental, and sometimes even physiological shift.
+It is a break from everything that was keeping your body in a constant state of stress.

 You start to feel your own voice returning.

-You start to notice how tense you had become.
+You start to notice how tense your body had become.

 You start to realize how much of yourself you were shrinking just to keep the peace.